MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-review.md

 ## Next steps

-In this tutorial, you learned how to view asset captures in the Remote Assist UCI app.
+In this tutorial, you learned how to view asset captures in the Remote Assist model-driven app.
 To learn how to use Power Automate Flows to automate your business processes like generating reports with asset captures or notifying a Teams Channel when new asset data is captured, see:

 > [!div class="nextstepaction"]
 > [Automate asset capture data](./asset-capture-automation.md)